 There’s a class that consists of young professionals who would prefer a turnkey home.

 They are those creative or romantic millennial house hunters who would rather sweat equity and money over an extended period in anticipation for a fruitful future.
-They’d opt for an affordable 0ne bedroom home in Phoenix before they’d every buy a 4 bedroom home in Gilbert.
+They’d opt for an affordable 0ne bedroom home in Phoenix before they’d every buy a 4 bedrooms home in Gilbert.

 The second group is made up of those who would like to move into a house that entirely has unique features that are captured explicitly on their preferred list of wants.
 This could mean buying a solar-powered home in Tempe or a condo in a tower building like Optima Biltmore or something that can be paid off ASAP because it is priced on the low side of the spectrum.

 Let’s highlight the five main things contained in a millennial homebuyer’s wish-list: